todd-skelton/Inscribe/README.md

 `dotnet add package Inscribe`

 ### Coming Soon
 Documentation coming soon.
-Check the samples for more info.
+Check the source code if you'd like to use it now.